Lysautumn/giphypeerz/README.md

 ## Features

-This program still contains the ability to click a button and get a random gif using Giphy's API.
+This program contains the ability to click a button and get a random gif using Giphy's API.
 It also has a search bar that allows a user to search for gifs and get results from Giphy.

 ## Author